brianhigh/research-computing/Databases_Script.md

 When possible, it's best to avoid the use of proprietary extensions.
 Otherwise, in the future should you need to change your database backend, for example switching from MySQL to Postgres, you may find yourself rewriting a lot of queries, and adjusting your database schema.

+So, what does SQL look like?
+It has a lot of commands, though there are 4 basic commands which you'll want to get mose comfortable with.
+The SELECT command, which is used to select or retrieve data from the database.
+The INSERT command, which as the name states, is used to insert new data.
+UPDATE, which is used to change values within the database.
+And, DELETE, which removes records from the database.

 - ANSI Standard
 - Proprietary Extensions
 - Widely Supported

+Cut to a demo of using SQL with MySQL Workbench.

 Other Query Languages
 ========================================================

-Among the numerous proprietary quary languages, here are few examples.
+Among the numerous non-standard query languages, here are few examples.
 Apache's Cassandra implements their Cassandra Query Language, which is SQL inspired.
 Oracle, Microsoft, and others offer Procedural Languages which embed some kind of scripting language within the database.
 Procedural Languages enable you to complex operations using things like Loops and Arrays within the database engine itself.
 By embeding the language into the engine, you gain performance from not having to transmit data across the network.
 As well, gaining capabilities like having some code executed upon a database insert or update.

+In short, it's best to use a standardized language like SQL whenever possible.
+However, you shouldn't hinder yourself when the database engine offers an option that will improve performance or reduce data processing time.

 - CQL: Cassandra
 - PL/SQL: Oracle